-The words ‘case study’ sound intimidating to say the least.
+The words ‘case study’ sounds intimidating, to say the least.
 It’s one of those assignments that need thorough research and groundwork before you can get down to writing the paper.

-You’ve been asked to write a case study paper in APA format and you’re wondering where to begin.
-You are filled with all sorts of questions ranging from what does a case study paper consist of, what is the APA format and how you can get started.
+You’ve been asked to write a case study paper in APA format, and you’re wondering where to begin.
+You are filled with all sorts of questions ranging from what a case study paper consists of, what is the APA format and how you can get started.

 Well, brace yourselves because that’s exactly what this article is about.